nipunravisara/react-native-calendarview-datepicker/README.md

-# React-native-calendar-date-picker
+# React-native-date-picker-calendar

-React-native-calendar-date-picker is a date-picker component for react native.
+React-native-date-picker-calendar is a cross-patform date-picker component for both Android and IOS.

 ##🚧 Note: This package is still under constructions.
 It'll be available soon